Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients

 \subsection{Power budget and a velocity ceiling}

-Let $f_b$ be the beaming fraction and $\eta_r$ the efficiency for converting the total accretion power into coherent radio emission.
-Requiring the available accretion power to exceed the emitted radio power gives
+Let $f_b$ be the beaming fraction, $\eta_r$ the efficiency for converting the total accretion power into coherent radio emission, and $L$ the isotropic-equivalent radio luminosity inferred from the observed bursts.
+The true emitted radio power is $f_bL$, thus requiring

-which, combined with Eq.~\ref{eq:Lacc}, yields an explicit upper limit on the stellar velocity:
+which, combined with Eq.~\eqref{eq:Lacc}, yields an explicit upper limit on the stellar velocity: